Integrated Watershed Management Program

 Various research-monitoring installations have been established in different watershed areas to develop hydrological and meteorological database as well as to support research based solutions.
 Figure 1 shows some of these installations;

-Different soil, water and energy management practices demonstrated at various sites for sustainable watersheds and livelihood improvement under different projects as under:
+The soil, water and energy management practices demonstrated at various sites for sustainable watersheds and livelihood improvement under different projects are as under:

 (a) RAINWATER HARVESTING AND MANAGEMENT INTERVENTION